PoC using SOA Suite Cloud Service (184.108.40.206): lessons learnedPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
 It also addresses the export of personal data outside the EU and EEA areas.
 The GDPR aims primarily to give control to individuals over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU (further information can be find here).

-There are two different aspects to be considered as part of the GDPR compliancy:
+Two different aspects are considered to be part of the GDPR compliancy:

-- product compliancy: in the below link Oracle gives a clear idea about Oracle GDPR extension using PaaS: https://www.oracle.com/nl/applications/gdpr/.
-Short answer: yes, the product is GDPR compliancy.
+- product compliancy: in the link below Oracle gives a clear idea about the Oracle GDPR extension using PaaS: https://www.oracle.com/nl/applications/gdpr/.
+Short answer: yes, the product is GDPR compliant.

-- project compliancy: in project architecture definition and setup it is need to do some specific setup to be in compliancy with GDPR:
+- project compliancy: in project architecture definition and setup, you need to have a specific setup to be compliant with GDPR:

-- protect user data, using for that secure webservices and encryption;
+- protect user data.
+Use secure webservices and encryption for this;

-- avoid to save any personal data that will be transit in the integration.
-Such information must be defined during the business analyses document and implemented in development phase.
-The implementation must consider a way to easy find and delete such data in case the user request for it;
+- don’t save any personal data that will be transit in the integration.
+This information must be defined during the business analyses document, and implemented in the development phase.
+In the implementation an easy way to find and delete such data must be considered, in case the user requests it;

-- stabilish a secure connection between SOA Cloud servers and Fluke network.
+- establish a secure connection between SOA Cloud servers and Fluke network.
 Only the client should be able to connect into exposed SOA Cloud services and vice-versa;

-- consider to avoid public internet and use private providers to connectivity solutions.
+- consider avoiding public internet connections, and instead use private providers for connectivity solutions.

 Roles and profiles in an integration project using SOA CS project

-We defined for the client some profiles of person that should be involved in an integration project.
+For the client, we defined a few profiles of people that should be involved in an integration project.

-- Oracle Cloud Consultant: this person (or team) will be responsible for the setup of Oracle Cloud, including network settings, grants and rules definition, virtual machine setup, CPU and memory, database, SOA instances and all related.
-It will be required in in the beginning of the project and on demand, if need.
+- Oracle Cloud Consultant: this person (or team) will be responsible for the setup of Oracle Cloud, including network settings, grants and rules definition, virtual machine setup, CPU and memory, database, SOA instances and everything related.
+This is required at the beginning of the project and on demand, if need be.

 - WebLogic Consultant: this person (or team) will be responsible for the setup on the application server side, including grants, certificates configuration and issues.
-It will be required in in the beginning of the project and on demand, if need.
+This is required at the beginning of the project and on demand, if need be.

-- BPEL developer: this person (or team) will be responsible to receive the documentation from the analyst, the technical specification from the architect and create the BPEL code.
-Also, they will create unit tests and support integration tests with third parties.
-Their engagement will be required until the deployment in production and support for eventual bug codes.
+- BPEL developer: this person (or team) will be responsible for the documentation they receive from the analyst and the technical specification they receive from the architect.
+They will create the BPEL code and unit tests, and support integration tests with third parties.
+Their assistance will be required until the deployment is in production, and for support for eventual bug codes.

-- OSB developer: in case the project archicteture include OSB layer to expose the BPEL services in a service bus layer, it will be required a developer to code the projects.
+- OSB developer: in case the project architecture includes an OSB layer to expose the BPEL services in a service bus layer, a developer will be required to code the projects.

-As part of the results for the PoC we used a simple SOAPUI testcase in to run 1000 calls to the exposed BPEL service.
-Tthe results demonstrate the performance for the SOACS environment.
+As part of the results for the PoC we used a simple SOAPUI testcase to run 1000 calls to the exposed BPEL service.
+The results demonstrate the performance for the SOACS environment.